 With so many fans (including me) wanting her to be added into the new games, I thought I would throw my hat into the ring and explain how I would re-introduce her into the series.

-How I Would Bring Sam Nishimura Into Tomb Raider 3 (in what I have to admit is theoretically fan fiction).
+How I Would Bring Sam Nishimura back into Tomb Raider (in what I have to admit is theoretically fan fiction).

 First up, Sam cannot be a damsel in need of saving anymore.
 It’s done and would bring down the growth she’d had in that game (such as killing one of the Solarii when trying to escape).